aiabir/aliimamabir.github.io/_pages/about.md

 Service and leadership
 ======
-* Worked in Islamic University of Technology Computer Science Society
+* Worked in Islamic University of Technology Computer Society (IUTCS) as an executive member